 Asthma is a chronic lung disease with symptoms like coughing, shortness of breath and wheezing.

-What's more, asthma rates have been increasing over the past few decades (82).
+What's more, asthma rates in the US have been rising over the past few decades (82).

 Non-alcoholic fatty liver disease (NAFLD) is more common than you think.

-It has increased with the obesity epidemic, and is now the most common cause of chronic liver disease in the Western world (85).
+It has increased with the obesity epidemic to become the most common cause of chronic liver disease in the Western world (85).

-One study even found that an omega-3 supplement was more effective than ibuprofen in treating severe pain during menstruation (93).
+One study even determined that an omega-3 supplement was more effective than ibuprofen in treating severe pain during menstruation (93).

 Good sleep is one of the foundations of optimal health.

 Summary Omega-3 fatty acids — especially DHA — may improve the length and quality of your sleep.

 DHA is a structural component of your skin.
 It is responsible for the health of cell membranes, which make up a large part of your skin.